tiger2005/KeyboardOverlay/README.md

 This command will add a folder `/node_modules/iohook/builds`, with pre-build files of iohook in it.

-4. Go back to the root of the project, and run `npm run start` to start Keyboard Monitor.
+4. Go back to the root of the project, and run `npm run start` to start Keyboard Overlay.

 ## Features